SemanticMediaWiki/SemanticMediaWiki/src/Elastic/docs/usage.md

 Property and category hierarchies are supported by relying on a conjunctive boolean expression for hierarchy members that are computed outside of the ES framework (the ES [parent join][es:parent-join] type is not used for this).

-### Unstructured text
+## Unstructured text

-Two experimental settings allow handling of unstructured content (text that does not provide any explicit property value annotations) using a separate field in ES.
+Two experimental settings allow to handle unstructured content (text that does not provide any explicit property value annotations) using a separate index field in ES.
+An "unstructured search" (i.e. searching without a property assignment) requires the wide proximity expression.
+For convenience, we provide different shortcuts including `in:`, `phrase:`, or `not:`.

-#### Raw text
+### Article content (raw text)

-The `indexer.raw.text` setting enables replication of the entire raw text of a page together with existing annotations so that unprocessed text can be searched in tandem with structured queries.
+The `indexer.raw.text` setting enables to replicate the entire raw text of a page (including its annotations) so that unprocessed text can be searched together with structured elements.

-#### Files and content ingestion
+### File content ingestion

 This requires the ES [ingest-attachment plugin][es:ingest] and the `indexer.experimental.file.ingest` setting.